Cubemil/WildWatchAIYoloV8/README.md

 ## Introduction

-This repository contains the code and documentation for fine-training the YOLOv8 model on our custom dataset.
+This repository contains the code and documentation for fine-tuning the YOLOv8 model on our custom dataset.
 This project demonstrates the process of annotating a custom dataset, training the YOLOv8 model, evaluating its performance, and deploying the trained model in a Streamlit application.

 ## Table of Contents